 Dill is a great flavoring for fish, lamb, potatoes, and peas.
 It also aids in digestion, helps to fight bad breath and has the added benefits of reducing swelling and cramps.
 Dill is easy to grow.
-It will also attract helpful insects to your garden such as wasps and other predatory insects. (buy online)
+It will also attract helpful insects to your garden such as wasps and other predatory insects.
+It also saves a trip to the Dentist Santa Barbara!
+(You can buy Dill online, click this link: buy online)

 Whether you choose large leaf Italian basis or large purple sweet basil, this plant is popular in many cuisines but is a feature in Italian cooking like pizzas, salads, sauces, and pesto.
 Some people think basil is great for planting alongside your tomatoes but there’s no real evidence that it makes your tomatoes taste sweeter.
 Basil has health benefits of antioxidants and is a defense against low blood sugar. (buy online)

 Sage is an aromatic herb that is great for seasoning meats, sauces, and vegetables.
 But be careful because sage will have a tendency to overpower other flavors.
 Sage also helps to relieve cuts, inflammation and helps with memory issues.
 It was once thought to be a medicinal cure-all.
 Sage is an easy herb to grow and is relatively easy to care for.
 It’s great in your garden for attracting bees. (buy online)

 Rosemary is one of the most flavorful herbs and is great for adding to things like poultry, meats, and vegetables.
 Around Christmastime, you’ll see tree-shaped rosemary bushes for sale.
 You can bring them home and keep them for planting in the spring.
 The fragrant plant is a delightful scent and is sometimes used in floral arrangements.
 Rosemary likes its soil a bit on the dry side, so be careful not to overwater.
 Allowed to flourish, a rosemary plant will grow into a full-sized bush.
 For more guidedance, be sure to check out this guide titled, ‘How I grew a rosemary plant in my garden‘! (buy online)